AndrewGBalaschak/piXort/README.md

 ### Parameters
 - **Segments**
   - **Edge Detection** - Check if you want to use edge detection instead of random segments.
+Edge detection generally results in more coherence in the sorted image since it will preserve the edges.
   - **Edge Threshold** - Higher values = more edges, lower values = fewer edges.
   - **Length** - Length of a segment in pixels.
 Lengths greater than the respective dimension of the image will process the entire row/column as one segment.
   - **Random Length Multiplier** - Random multiplier for segment size, relative to segment size.